satvikmoj/satvikmoj.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+subtitle: <a href='#'></a>.
 The University of Texas at Austin, Center for Learning and Memory

 profile:
-  align: left
+  align: right
   image: prof_pic.jpg
   image_circular: true # crops the image to make it circular
   more_info: >